Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Nodal Gromov--Witten theory

-For every variety $X$ over $\C$, we denote by $H_2^+(X) \subset H_2(X,\Z)$ the monoid generated by effective curve classes in $X$.
-We review the definition of $X$-valued stable graphs, following \cite[\S 0.3]{janda2020double}.
-Such graphs also appear in \cite{BehrendManin}, where for an $X$-valued stable graph the terminology stable $A$-graph is used, where $A=H_2^+(X)$.
+For every variety $X$ over $\C$, we denote by $H_2^+(X) \subset H_2(X,\Z)$ the monoid{\footnote{In particular, we consider $0\in H_2(X,\mathbb{Z})$ to be an effective curve class.}} generated by effective curve classes in $X$.
+We recall the definition of $X$-valued stable graphs{\footnote{Such graphs also appear in \cite{BehrendManin}, where for an $X$-valued stable graph, the terminology stable $A$-graph is used, where $A=H_2^+(X)$).}} below, following \cite[\S 0.3]{janda2020double}.